chetanbg1/cbg-microservice/README.md

-	saga pattern provide the transaction management saga pattern grouping these local transaction and sequentially invoking one by one each local transaction update the database and publishes an event to trigger the next local transaction if one step fails saga pattern trigger to rollback transactions that are a set of compensating transactions that rillback the changes on previous microservices and restore data consistency
+	saga pattern provide the transaction management saga pattern grouping these local transaction and sequentially invoking one by one each local transaction update the database and publishes an event to trigger the next local transaction if one step fails saga pattern trigger to rollback transactions that are a set of compensating transactions that rollback the changes on previous microservices and restore data consistency

 	ways to implement the saga
  		Choreography